Over 65 Years Later, Ladysmith Black Mambazo Continues Its “Impossible Dream”

 The group sings a traditional music style called isicathamiya (Is-Cot-A-Mee-Ya), which developed in the mines of South Africa.

-During the South African Apartheid, Ladysmith Black Mambazo followed a path of peaceful protest through songs of hope and love.
+During the South African Apartheid, the musicians followed a path of peaceful protest through songs of hope and love.
 When Nelson Mandela was released from prison, in 1990, he said that Ladysmith Black Mambazo’s music was a powerful message of peace that he listened to while in jail, and when Mandela was awarded the Nobel Peace Prize, in 1993, he asked the group to join him at the ceremony.

 It was Mandela who called Ladysmith Black Mambazo “South Africa’s Cultural Ambassadors to the World.”